If you want to try the best Porto food, head straight to the best restaurants in Porto. But which are they? Worry not, this post has you covered!

 If you’re planning on seeing a few places in Portugal, spend a few days in Lisbon for some hassle free activities before soaking up the food scene in Porto.
 It’s a great way of ensuring you see the different sides of this country – both fun and food.

 When it comes to the food, there’s no better way to experience it than visiting the local restaurants.
-Here are a few of the best restaurants in Porto.
+Here are a few of the best restaurants in town.

 The Yeatman Gastronomic Restaurant

-The Yeatman restaurant has been awarded two Michelin stars – this preamble is already enough to convince you that this indeed is one of the best restaurants in Porto.
+The Yeatman restaurant has been awarded two Michelin stars – this preamble is already enough to convince you that this indeed is one of the best restaurants the city.
 It offers fine dining and imaginative traditional Portuguese cuisine.
 You can expect a vast selection of fish and fresh produce as well as many regional specialities.

 The chef’s special tasting menu provides guests with the opportunity to mix and match dishes to their heart’s content so this is a great place to try Porto food.
 The restaurant boasts spectacular views of the Douro River and the historic centre.